DomosHaidou/coderoncode/books/magetdd.md

 The book is currently on **Early Access** mode, this means that if you buy it right now you will only get the first part of the book.

 **Part 1** covers all the theory and history behind the tools and methodologies we will use for testing.
-Is critical that we understand how TDD/BDD involves more than blindly writing tests and is part of a complete workflow.
+It is critical that we understand how TDD/BDD involves more than blindly writing tests and is part of a complete workflow.

 **Part 2** we will get our hands dirty and build a payment extensions from scratch, we will put all the theory we learned on Part1 directly into practice, and on top of that we will have fun (I promise!).